moleculerjs/site/source/docs/repl.md

 title: REPL mode
 ---
 Broker has an interactive REPL mode to help the development & testing.
 With REPL you can load services, call actions, emit events, subscribe & unsubscribe events from your console.
-You can list registered nodes, actions, broker information and broker settings.
+You can list registered nodes, services, actions, broker information and broker settings.

 **Start broker in REPL mode**
 ```js